 For an assessment of a qualification mentioned above, for the purpose of exemption from any of the requirements for the issue or extension of a licence to act as an aircraft maintenance engineer, the applicant shall pay a charge in accordance with our scheme of charges.

-It is recommended that applications for assessment of a qualification be made by the organisation providing the qualification, in order that a common exemption can be attained, where agreed.
+However, applicants should be aware that the cost of the assessment could exceed the amount required for the training and cost of the exam.
+It is therefore recommended that applications for assessment of a qualification be made by the organisation providing the qualification, in order that a common exemption can be attained, where agreed.